j-mie6/parsley/docs/faq.md

+{%
-{% laika.title = FAQ %}
+laika.title = FAQ
+laika.versioned = true
+laika.site.metadata.description = "This page covers frequently asked questions."
+%}

 # Frequently Asked Questions

-@:callout(info)
-This page is still being updated for the wiki port, so some things may be a bit broken or look a little strange.
-@:@

 ### What is the deal with "lazy" vs "strict" positions?
 In `parsley-4.x.y` and up, combinators are no longer totally lazy and adopt the